azaaaaaaaaad/online-group-study-client/README.md

 - **Project Concept**: Group-Study is an online platform designed to facilitate collaborative learning among students.
 It aims to solve the problem of isolation in remote learning environments by providing a virtual space where users can engage in group study sessions.

-- **Problem it Solves**: It enables users to connect, share resources, and collaborate in real-time, fostering a conducive learning environment.
+- **Problem it Solves**: It enables users to connect, share resources, and collaborate in real-time.

 ## Features

-- ** Collaboration**: Users can join and create assignments, assignment mark will be given by the user who created the assignment.
-Any users can do or create the assignment.
+- **Collaboration**: Users can join and create/do the assignments, assignment mark will be given by the user who created the assignment.

 - **User Authentication and Profiles**: Secure user authentication ensures only authorized individuals access the platform.
-User profiles personalize the experience, storing study preferences and session history.

-- **Responsive Design**: The website adapts seamlessly to various devices and screen sizes, ensuring a consistent user experience whether on desktop or mobile.
+- **Responsive Design**: The website adapts seamlessly to various devices and screen sizes.

 ## Technology Used

-- **Frontend**: HTML, CSS, JavaScript (React.js for dynamic UI)
+- **Frontend**: React.js

-- **Backend**: Node.js with Express.js (RESTful API)
+- **Backend**: Node.js with Express.js

-- **Database**: MongoDB for storing user profiles, group data, and session logs.
+- **Database**: MongoDB.

 ## Cloning and Running Locally